-- Find people in your area going through the same thing with FARE-Recognized • Support Groups at foodallergy.org/supportgroups. - Sign up for FARE news, product notices and ingredient alerts at foodallergy.org/signup. - Connect with FARE and the food allergy community today.
+- Find people in your area, or online, going through the same thing with FARE-Recognized Support Groups. - Sign up for FARE news, product notices and ingredient alerts. - Help support improvements in food allergy care by joining the FARE Patient Registry. - Connect with FARE and the community for additional support through events, social media, and subscriptions to our podcast and the Living TealTM Channel.